-If it does not help, you may next try to disable your security software – because these software can be very tricky sometimes.
+If it does not help, you may next try to disable your security software – because this software can be very tricky sometimes.
 It may restrict access to a specific path or specific registry location.
-Unfortunately there is no easy way to find it out.
+Unfortunately, there is no easy way to find it out.
 So it’s better to disable the security software completely and then try to install the software.
 Again, do remember to re-enable your security software, once your installation completes successfully.

-There are some common location which sometime we are denied permissions.
+There are some common locations which sometimes we are denied permissions.
 So far, the locations I have seen are Temp and Installer folder.
 So go to C:\Windows\Installer and %temp% and Take Ownership to these folders.
 Then try again.

 The last steps you could try is to Enable Built-in administrator account: